-What GMAT Score Is Good?
+What GMAT Score is Good?
 Complete Guide for MBA Aspirants

 Many MBA aspirants often ask what GMAT score is good for getting admission into top business schools.
 The answer depends on several factors such as the target university, program competitiveness, and the candidate’s overall academic and professional profile.